marunkumar891/marunkumar891/README.md

 - 👋 Hi, I’m @marunkumar891
-- 👀 I’m interested in Machine Learning, Deep Learning, Data Science, Web developement
+- 👀 I’m interested in Machine Learning, Deep Learning, Data Science
-- 🌱 I’m currently learning Cyber Security
+- 🌱 I’m currently learning Backend Dev
 - 📫 How to reach me, mail : marunkumar891@gmail.com
+-

 <!---
 marunkumar891/marunkumar891 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.